 Research shows that women role models have a powerful and positive impact on girls, including their attitudes toward various careers, such as in STEM fields.
-Career Girls videos make it easy to bring these role models right to your mentees, engaging and empowering girls to set and achieve academic and career goals and believe in their ability to succeed.
+Career Girls videos make it easy to bring these role models right to the girls you work with, engaging and empowering them to set and achieve academic and career goals and to believe in their ability to succeed.